preciofishbone/OmniaDocs/tenant-management/omnia-profiles/index.rst

 Default Mapping
 ******************
-Set the Dafault Mapping here.
+Set the Default Mapping here.
 When a new team site is created it will inherit the Default Mapping and for example display the top navigation from that Site Collection.

 .. image:: default-site-mapping.png